 I can certainly point you to helpful resources for finding an agent (or publisher), but the legwork to secure that agent will be yours, of course.

-I do not work on manuscripts that include content generated by AI or machine-learning models like ChatGPT, SudoWrite, Novel AI, or others of more than 1 percent of their total words.
-I also that you agree to disclose that your manuscript contains AI-generated content of any amount if we work together.
+I do not work on manuscripts that include content of more than 1 percent of their total words created by generative AI or machine-learning models like ChatGPT, SudoWrite, Novel AI, or others.
+I also ask that you agree to disclose if your manuscript contains AI-generated content of any amount if we work together.
 (AI-assisted brainstorming, outlining, and story development is fine and does not have to be disclosed.)

 I use Microsoft Word.
 I work directly in a copy of your manuscript and make my edits using Word’s Track Changes feature.
 Prior to beginning my edit, I’ll do what’s called “silent edits”—fixing double spaces, straight quotes, ellipses, and other formatting issues—which won’t be tracked.
 As I work, I add items to the style sheet I create for your book (see more about the style sheet below).
 I’ll also have a fuzzy assistant or two or three sleeping at my feet, chillout tunes in the background for focus, and a cup of coffee or tea to keep me going.